Enjoy the First Three Chapters of BLOOD & WHISKEY

 “I’m a representative of Mr. Balaban’s,” Smith said.
 “He sent me here special to have a look at your sister.
 I’m aware of your, er, agreement, but Mr. Balaban’s still a businessman.”

 So Smith was here to make sure his sister wasn’t a dud.
-Nick narrowed his eyes.
 “That wasn’t quite the agreement.
-Plus, I told him he didn’t have anything to worry about.
+Plus, I told him he didn’t have nothing to worry about.
 Mia’s a pro.”